MUNYYBY/downscaler-cli/README.md

 4.**Review the Logs:**

-Check the console for real-time logs or refer to the `image-downscaler.log` file for detailed logs of the processing.
+Check the console for real-time logs, or refer to the `image-downscaler.log` file for detailed processing logs.

 ## Notes